Soawii/Fast-FizzBuzz/README.md

 #include <stdalign.h>
 #include <pthread.h>

-#define LINES_PER_THREAD 450000 // has to be a multiple of 300
+#define LINES_PER_THREAD 450000 // has to be a multiple of 300, change it up to fit your PC better
-#define NUM_THREADS 4
+#define NUM_THREADS 4 // change according to your PC

 __m256i ONE, VEC_198, VEC_246;